-- I. The School Board hereby adopts and incorporates by reference the Interlocal Agreement Between The Board of County Commissioners Of Osceola County, Florida, The City of Kissimmee, The City of St. Cloud, and the School Board of Osceola County Florida, Relating to School Concurrency and the Planning and Coordination of Public School Facilities ("Interlocal Agreement") as required and authorized in Section163.3180, Florida Statutes.
-The text of this Rule is contained in the Interlocal Agreement a copy of which is available by contacting the Superintendent of the School Board of Osceola County, Florida, 817 Bill Beck Boulevard, Kissimmee, Florida 34744, or on the district Web site. - II.
-The Superintendent is hereby directed to implement school concurrency consistent with requirements of the Interlocal Agreement, and to put in place such procedures as are necessary for such implementation.
-The procedures shall at a minimum include the following: - A. In accordance with the Interlocal Agreement, the School Board designates the Superintendent who shall assign a designee to be responsible for review of all applications for concurrency determinations. - B. Intake and Processing of Application - The relevant Local Government/applicant will submit the proposal for residential development to the School District for review and/or determination as to whether school capacity is available concurrent with the impact of the proposed residential development. - 2.
-The School District shall log in each proposal by date and time stamp. - 3.
-The School District shall process each proposal in the order it is received. - 4.
-No proposal will be reviewed and processed without receipt of the application fee.
+- I. The School Board hereby adopts and incorporates by reference the Interlocal Agreement Between the Board of County Commissioners Of Osceola County, Florida, the City of Kissimmee, the City of St. Cloud, and the School Board of Osceola County, Florida, for the Planning and Coordination of Public School Facilities Throughout Osceola County ("Interlocal Agreement") as required and authorized in Sections 1013.33(1) and 163.3177(6)(h), Florida Statutes, as amended. - II.
+The Superintendent is hereby directed to implement planning and coordination of public school facilities throughout Osceola County consistent with requirements of the Interlocal Agreement, and to put in place such procedures as are necessary for such implementation.
+The procedures shall at a minimum include the following: - A. In accordance with the Interlocal Agreement, the School Board designates the Superintendent who shall assign a designee to be responsible for review of all land development applications, including but not limited to future land use map amendments to the comprehensive plan, re-zonings, developments of regional impact, mixed-use developments, subdivisions, planned unit developments and other residential land developments especially when such development or redevelopment proposals could have an impact on student enrollment or school facilities.